TimBlazic/TimBlazic/README.md

 - 👋 Hi, I’m @TimBlazic
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Python, Html, CSS, SQL and C
-- 💞️ I’m looking to collaborate on project with a database for students and teachers
 - 📫 How to reach me.
 Thru mail: timblazic.info@gmail.com

 <!---